Play your part in the Music at Heights College

 Whether you sing, play an instrument; want to learn more or just love listening to music, there is a part for everyone in Music at Heights.

 Mr Romy Legaspi is also the conductor of the Jazz Ensemble which caters for all those students with beat, style, guitars and drum kits, along with others who can hold a groovy tune on sax or brass instruments.
-If instruments aren't your think and you just prefer to sing, the Secondary Choir may have a part for you.
+If instruments aren't your thing and you just prefer to sing, the Secondary Choir may have a part for you.

 If you think you could play a part in any of these exciting avenues visit one of your three talented and friendly music teachers to get involved.
 For those who just love listening to music, we’ll have some fantastic performances heading your way shortly.
 Keep your ears open for what’s happening next with Music at Heights.